Location Origin Story

 Coal Creek trails up this serene valley and turns around the corner at the base of a precipitous rock wall known as Battlement Mountain, in the center at the back of the valley.
 To the left of the valley, Mount Doody looms out of the clouds above the jagged ridgeline of Cloudcroft Peaks.
 Across the valley, to the right is the jagged pinnacle of Mount Saint Nicholas, silhouetted against stormclouds, towering over this remote valley deep in the Lewis Range, Glacier National Park.
 Low hanging clouds from the surrounding rainstorm provide a wondrous sense of movement, as though the mountains are coming out of the clouds.

-Mount Saint Nicholas is one of the most iconic formations in Glacier National Park and can be seen from many places within the park, including all the way across the North Fork Valley at the Canadian border.
+Mount Saint Nicholas is one of the most iconic formations in Glacier National Park and can be seen from many places within the park, including across the North Fork Valley at the Canadian border.
 Mount Doody is named after one of the very first park rangers who did not last very long due to excessive poaching.
 He and his wife later ran a very successful moonshine still where the Nyack Creek meets the Flathead River, and for many years in the early railroad days, the train would stop so that passengers and crewmen could purchase their product.

 About This Photograph